vertica/vertica-kubernetes/README.md

 # Installing the Webhook

-***The instructions for installing the webhook are intended for use when the image and helm chart are publicly hosted.
-This will not happen until August 2021.
-Until then, refer to the [developer instructions](DEVELOPER.md) to compile the webhook and package it in a container.***<br>

 A separate install is required to install a webhook for an admission controller.
 An [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) is a REST endpoint that you set up within Kubernetes that verifies proposed changes to the custom resource are allowed.
 Running with the admission controller is optional, but it is highly encouraged to prevent simple errors from being made when modifying the custom resource.